Building control ensures that standards of buildings meet the needs to protect the health safety as determined by government regulations.

 A regularisation charge is payable with the submission of the application.

-Trail holes are required when building a first floor extension on top of an existing structure and require the foundations to be checked to ensure that they adequate to take additional loading:
+Trial holes are required when building a first-floor extension on top of an existing structure and require the foundations to be checked to ensure that they adequate to take additional loading: